 Your Expected Family Contribution (EFC) is especially important to college coaches who can offer partial scholarships.
 Typically, coaches take your EFC into consideration when collaborating with School Admissions to build a competitive scholarship package.
 For example, if your EFC is low, meaning you won’t be expected to contribute to your college funds, they may work to supplement your package with need-based scholarships.
 But if they find you have a higher EFC, they may try to mix in merit-based scholarships you won’t be required to pay back.

-The FAFSA To complete the FAFSA, you will need the following information and if you are a dependent student, then you will also need most of the above information for your parent or guardian:
+To complete the FAFSA application, you will need the following information and if you are a dependent student, then you will also need most of the above information for your parent or guardian:

 ASAP!
-The FAFSA opens October 1 for the following school year (2021-22).
+The FAFSA application process opens on December 1st (delayed for 2023) for the following school year.
 Families are encouraged to complete the FAFSA as soon as possible because aid is awarded on a first-come, first-serve basis.
-Applications are considered on a rolling basis until June 30, 2022, but college deadlines are usually earlier (often February or March).
+Applications are considered on a rolling basis until June of the following year, but college deadlines are usually earlier (often February or March).
 So, check the deadlines for schools on your list to ensure you complete your application on time.